jdswinbank/msss/README.rst

     dir 0 06 ../sky.model ../cal.model'

 Phew!
 That is, admittedly, something of a mouthful, but your data will likely be processed by the time you've got yourself a cup of coffee.
+Note that we limit the above to processing only 4 snapshots at a time: that should still be plenty to saturate a compute node.
+You an adjust the number of snapshots processed simultaneously by changing the ``-P4`` parameter.

 Extra: Problems with X11 forwarding